Fania/magic/readme.md

 ### Backend

+- [ ] research filters not based on class but on custom view directly
 - [ ] order 256 not working
 - [ ] extract more behaviour out to backend
 - [ ] partition order 5 by magic square classification?